Holiday Recycling and Reuse

 Please do not place them in your recycling cart; they will tangle on sorting machinery at the recycling facility and create a hazard for workers.
-Instead, recycled them at Earth Friendly Recycling, E H Metal Recycling, IMS Electronic Recycling and at the Lacamas Lake Lowes.
+Instead, recycle them at Earth Friendly Recycling, E H Metal Recycling, IMS Electronic Recycling and at the Lacamas Lake Lowes.

 Spread cheer.
 Many local thrift stores will accept lights that are in good condition.
 See Recycling A-Z for more information.